Related ToolsCanvaCopyDescriptJasperHeights PlatformZapierNotionCourseboxChatgpt

 • Database templates for tracking content production

-Real-world example: I fed Notion AI my scattered notes about email marketing (roughly 500 words).
-Within 30 seconds, it proposed a 6-module structure with learning objectives, estimated lesson lengths, and prerequisite relationships.
-What used to take me 4 hours of planning now takes 30 minutes of refining AI suggestions.
+Real-world example: Feeding Notion AI scattered notes about email marketing (roughly 500 words) produces a 6-module structure with learning objectives, estimated lesson lengths, and prerequisite relationships within 30 seconds.
+What used to take 4 hours of planning now takes 30 minutes of refining AI suggestions.

 Time savings: 6-8 hours per course on curriculum planning

-Pricing: Free plan available, AI features in Business plan ($15/user/month)
+Pricing: Free plan available, AI features in Business plan ($15 per user/month)

 Best for: Course creators who struggle with organization and structure